simonmichael/hledger/MANUAL.md

 Command-line alias options are applied after any alias directives in the journal.
 At most one alias directive and one alias option will be applied to each account name.

-Aliases tend to be a little more reliable than post-processing with sed or similar, as they know about account name syntax, posting type indicators etc.

 ## Core commands